Paul Delvaux: Artistic career

 Delvaux acknowledged his influences, saying of de Chirico, "with him I realized what was possible, the climate that had to be developed, the climate of silent streets with shadows of people who can't be seen, I've never asked myself if it's surrealist or not."

 In 1934, Delvaux joined Salvador Dalí, de Chirico, and Magritte in an exhibition entitled Minotaure, at the Palais des Beaux-Arts de Bruxelles.
 In 1936, he and Magritte had separate shows at the Palais, which received favorable reviews.

 Although Delvaux associated for a period with the Belgian surrealist group, he did not consider himself "a Surrealist in the scholastic sense of the word."
 As Marc Rombaut has written of the artist: "Delvaux ... always maintained an intimate and privileged relationship to his childhood, which is the underlying motivation for his work and always manages to surface there.
 This 'childhood,' existing within him, led him to the poetic dimension in art."

 On 16 January 1937, his father died.
 In July that year, Delvaux married Suzanne Purnal; the artist later said it was purely a marriage of convenience.
 He made his first trip to Italy, and would return there the next year.
 Mermaids and ocean surfside scenes started to appear among his paintings.

 Delvaux perfected his mature artistic style between 1937 and 1941, reflecting both his sublimated desires and the increasing anxiety of the times.
 The artist's own continuing awkward presence in his paintings, along with skeletons and various male characters from Jules Verne novels, were a counterpoint to his idealized female nudes, who gradually became more relaxed in their elegant beauty.

 When the Germans invaded and occupied Belgium in 1940, Delvaux retreated to Pas-de-Calais with his aunts for eight days, but then returned to Brussels.
 He spent the war years quietly at home continuing to paint, but exhibiting nothing in Belgium.
-His painting La ville inquiète ("Anxious City", 1941) reflects both the chaotic worries and the uncanny everyday routine of his environment.
+His painting La ville inquiète ("The Anxious City", 1941) reflects both the chaotic worries and the uncanny everyday routine of his environment.

 Delvaux frequently visited the Museum of Natural Sciences in Brussels to sketch human skeletons.
 In 1943, Delvaux finished the first of what would become a series of articulated skeletons in his paintings, posed in lifelike stances and interacting with other skeletons or occasionally with nude women.

 In the post-war years, Delvaux continued the productive period he had started under the German occupation, painting many works that would later establish his reputation.

 In January 1945, Delvaux had a major retrospective show at the Palais des Beaux-Arts, including 57 large-scale canvases.
 "Public and critical reception was mixed, divided between admiration and incomprehension."